nnellans/bicep-guide/README.md

 Bicep has a large assortment of functions that can be used in your template.
 Check out the [officials docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions) for more information about all of the available Functions and their instructions.

 ### User-defined Functions
+- Support for User-defined Functions requires Bicep v0.26.54 or later
 - Allows you to create and use your own custom functions within a Bicep file
 - Great for when you have complicated expressions that are used repeatedly in your Bicep files
-- Support for User-defined Functions requires Bicep v0.26.54 or later
+- They can be nested, you can call a User-defined Function from another User-defined function
+- They support custom User-defined Data Types
 - Some limitations:
   - Can't access variables
   - Can only use parameters that are defined in the function
-    - Parameters defined in the function can not have default values
+    - Parameters defined in the function can't have default values
-  - Can not use the `reference` or `list` functions
+  - Can't use the `reference` or `list` functions
-- They can be nested, you can call a User-defined Function from another User-defined function
-- They support custom User-defined Data Types
 - [Read the docs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions) for more information on User-defined Functions

 ```bicep